 - Tenancy agreements, lease and licence disputes relating to residential property

-The Mediator is willing to travel to a site anywhere in the UK and possibly further afield, in order to obtain a full understanding of the problems that have arisen.
+The Mediator is willing to travel to a site anywhere in the UK, in order to obtain a full understanding of the problems that have arisen.

 As the Mediator’s CV demonstrates, his experience in matters relating to this area is extremely wide.